SOCI/soci/docs/lobs.md

 * `std::size_t append(char const *buf, std::size_t toWrite);`
 * `void trim(std::size_t newLen);`

-The `offset` parameter is always counted from the beginning of the BLOB's data.
+The `offset` parameter is always counted from the beginning of the BLOB's data. `read_from_start` and `write_from_start` and `append` return the amount of read or written bytes.

 ### Portability notes

 * The way to define BLOB table columns and create or destroy BLOB objects in the database varies between different database engines.
   Please see the SQL documentation relevant for the given server to learn how this is actually done.
 The test programs provided with the SOCI library can be also a simple source of full working examples.
-* The `trim` function is not currently available for the PostgreSQL backend.
+* BLOBs are currently not implemented for all supported backends.
+Backends missing an implementation are `ODBC`, `MySQL` and `DB2`.
+* The plain `read(...)` and `write(...)` functions use offsets in a backend-specific format (some start at zero, some at one).
+They are retained only for backwards compatibility.
+Don't use them in new code!
+* Some backends (e.g. PostgreSQL) support BLOBs only while a transaction is active.
+Using a `soci::blob` object outside of a transaction in these cases is undefined behavior.
+  In order to write portable code, you should always ensure to start a transaction before working with BLOBs and end it only after you are done with the BLOB object.
+* For some backends, writing to the `soci::blob` object immediately updates the values stored in the database, without having to re-insert the value again.
+  However, for other backends (e.g. SQLite) this is not true and in order for any changes to be reflected in the final DB, you'll have to perform an explicit insert after having modified the blob object.

 ## Long strings and XML